1920s Phoenix

 The Evaporative Cooler - Swamp Cooler

-Some people made their own make shift swamp cooler by hanging sheets from any window with a prevailing breeze and spraying water on them.
+Sometimes people made their own make shift swamp cooler by hanging sheets from any window with a prevailing breeze and spraying water on them.
 If the wind was strong enough it would automatically produce cooling that would cool room and relieve the occupant’s from the heat.
 If the wind was not blowing that day there would be no cooling so in place of the wind a well placed fan would be used to produce enough cooled air to get relief from the brutally hot summers here in the Phoenix Valley.

 Compared to today the City of Phoenix was quite small and everything north of McDowell Rd was dirt.
 The (now historic) Phoenix Indian School District (which was completed in 1931 pic 3 above), was strategically built on the corner of Indian School Rd and Central Avenue because the city planners didn’t think the city would ever grow out that far!